 2018: David Rimbault, Violinist, Royal Liverpool Philharmonic Orchestra

-David Rimbault, a player in the second violins of the Royal Liverpool Philharmonic Orchestra, has been awarded the RPS/ABO Salomon Prize for working "tirelessly and generously to promote positivity and cohesion, and to forge links between the orchestra and management with audience members and donors.
+David Rimbault, a player in the second violins of the Royal Liverpool Philharmonic Orchestra, awarded the RPS/ABO Salomon Prize for working "tirelessly and generously to promote positivity and cohesion, and to forge links between the orchestra and management with audience members and donors.
 As Orchestra committee chair, he has proved to be a passionate and motivational leader..."Read more

 2017: Lennox Mackenzie, Violinist, London Symphony Orchestra

 Lennox Mackenzie, sub leader of the LSO and longest serving chairman in the orchestra's history, was awarded the RPS/ABO Salomon Prize for his "innate ability, his love of music, and his generosity of spirit.
 Lennox has commanded the highest respect and authority with his colleagues in the orchestra, and with conductors and soloists.
 He is much respected and loved by the LSO’s wider family of supporters...”Read more.

 Graham Hall, a founding member and former Principal Timpanist of Derby-based Sinfonia Viva, was awarded the RPS/ABO Salomon Prize, for his “hugely dedicated service to Sinfonia Viva over many years: as a timpanist, player and Musicians Union rep; and also as a highly skilled arranger who has supported the orchestra’s extensive outreach work...”Read more.

 2015: John Cushing, Clarinet, Royal Scottish National Orchestra